 In the early 1900s, people began using decorative stamped metal ceiling tiles.
 Instead of fancy stucco, an expensive and easy to fall on people material.
-Many of these ornate metal ceiling still exist in buildings of a certain age.
-The town of Silverton, Colorado, is filled with the historic metal ceiling.
+Many of these ornate metal ceilings still exist in buildings of a certain age.
+The town of Silverton, Colorado, is filled with historic metal ceiling panels.

 Beginning in the 1950s, the use of ceiling panels in commercial spaces and homes increased dramatically.
 And a long lack of design contributed to today’s ceiling renaissance.
 With the advent of the new century came a new appreciation for previously neglected headspace and a renewed awareness of the possibilities to explore there.

 By the modern era, people were no longer satisfied with plain mineral fiber ceilings or flat plasterboard.
 There is now a vast array of ceilings to choose from stamped metal tiles, glued plastic tiles, and wood-plastic composite ceilings.